-No goodwill or indefinite-lived intangible impairment was identified at April 1, 2021 in conjunction with the annual test and no subsequent triggering events were identified.
-For further information, see Note 12, Goodwill and Intangible Assets, in the Notes to Consolidated Financial Statements in Item 8 of this Form 10-K.
+For 2022, the goodwill impairment charge was recorded in Goodwill impairment in the Consolidated Statements of Operations, and the intangibles impairment charges were recorded in Intangible asset impairment and other costs in the Consolidated Statements of Operations.
+For further information on our annual and interim tests, see Note 12, Goodwill and Intangible Assets, in the Notes to Consolidated Financial Statements in Item 8 of this Form 10-K.